Respiratory Syncytial Virus

 Quick Facts

-• RSV can cause serious illness in infants, especially those under six months.
-Vaccination during pregnancy helps protect babies right from birth.
+• RSV can cause serious illness in infants, especially those under age 6 months, even in those who are healthy.
+Vaccination against RSV during pregnancy or giving the newborn an RSV-specific antibody medication can help protect babies from serious illness.

-• The RSV vaccine Abrysvo is recommended for pregnant people during weeks 32 through 36 of pregnancy during RSV season, which typically lasts from September 1st through January 31st.
+• The RSV vaccine Abrysvo is recommended for pregnant women from 32 through 36 weeks of pregnancy during RSV season, which typically lasts from September 1st to January 31st in the United States.

-• Abrysvo works with your immune system to create RSV antibodies that pass across the placenta, providing your baby with protection against RSV after birth.
+• Abrysvo works with the body’s immune system to create RSV antibodies that pass through the placenta, providing babies with protection against RSV.

 • Abrysvo reduces the risk of severe RSV complications by 70% and hospitalization by 67% within six months of birth.